anhlbt/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

 I use vim because I learned how to use it in graduate school.
-The old Sun systems we had to work on **only** had vi (not even vim)!
+As the above discussion mentions, on some systems, vi/vim is the only option.
+This was true for me--the old Sun systems we had to work on graduate school **only** had vi (not even vim)!

 --